Gosper23/Week-Homework-FinTech-Case-Study/README.md

 ---

-[^1]: See Reference 1
-[^9]: See Reference 9
-[^8]: See Reference 8
-[^3]: See Reference 3
-[^2]: See Reference 2
-[^11]: See Reference 11
-[^12]: See Reference 12

----

 # Business Activities and Company Landscape
 Ethereum is the world's second most valuable cryptocurrency and has gained popularity due to its compatibility with developer's projects.
 Despite this, it's compatibility for smart contracts, dApps and speed in which it can verify contracts, it still exhibits some major problems which Immutable are looking to solve.
 These issues include high gas fees, high requirements of electricity to validate transactions and ultimately network congestion which is slowing down the execution of smart contracts which Ethereum is known for.
 While at first glance, Immutable X's website looks like it is just another marketplace, similar to the likes of OpenSea, it is their Layer 2 scaling solution that can link with project is in place to ultimately support developers to mint projects and make secondary transacting more efficient than running NFT projects directly on Ethereum.
 Immutable was the first to develop a Layer 2 scaling solution for NFTs on the Ethereum Network and this project was developed to solve this specific issue, promising zero gas fees for peer to peer trading, increased scalability with 9,000 trades per second, and ensuring all transactions are 100% carbon neutral. [^10] [^8]

+---

 The type of Layer 2 solution Immutable pioneered is called zero-knowledge roll up or ZK-rollups, which essentially the process of collateralising data on the main chain, that is then transported off-chain for processing and computing.
 ZK-rollups use validity proof to instantly determine if the transactions are valid or not.
 As data is stored off-chain and relevant data is requested less frequently, it saves considerable amounts of processing power and frees up the blockchain capacity used for transaction validation. [^5]
 There is only one other competitor in this space who do this form of Layer 2 protocol in zkSync which are more focussed on the development of dApps.
 However, having only released their product in Q3 2020, and due to the complexity of ZK-rollups, haven't been able to create efficiencies as great as Immutable.
 Their transaction speeds are much slower (up to 10 minutes) and still require some gas fees albeit very low.
 Other companies in the Layer 2 Protocol space include Arbitrum and Optimism which use optimistic rollup.
 Optimistic rollups, contrary to ZK-rollups, assume transactions are valid until proven otherwise.
 Optimistic rollups process ten time less transactions as ZK-rollups, are considerably slower as validation occurs off-chain and cannot be scalable to the degree ZK-rollups can be. [^16] [^4] [^17]
 It is also worth noting as well that sidechains like polygon exist in this space as they aim to combat scalability issues with mainchain cryptocurrencies although are not considered to be Layer 2 as they essentially copy nodes from the mainchain to verify the data to relieve on-chain processing. [^14]

-[^10]: See Reference 10
-[^8]: See Reference 8
-[^14]: See Reference 14
-[^13]: See Reference 13
-[^17]: See Reference 17
-[^4]: See Reference 4
-[^5]: See Reference 5
-[^16]: See Reference 16

 ---